-The Quran recognizes the third type of divorce in Islam, known as a divorce by mutual agreement.
-When both spouses feel that they cannot perform the duties that they promised each other upon marriage and that their obedience to Allah would be harmed through the continuation of the marriage, then a mutual agreement to reach a divorce is possible.
+The Quran recognizes the third type of divorce in Islam, a divorce by mutual agreement.
+When both spouses feel that they cannot perform the duties they promised each other upon marriage and that their obedience to Allah would be harmed through the continuation of the marriage, then a mutual agreement to reach a divorce is possible.

 Particular requirements of a Muslim woman in their post-divorce life